 Cough is one of the top reasons why patients seek medical attention.
 There is no clinical evidence that over-the-counter cough expectorants or suppressants actually relieve it, at best they are very weak.
 A nonprescription cough remedy does little more than offer comfort to desperate patients.
 Cough can also be due a serious illness such as heart failure or serious lung infection such as tuberculosis.
-Most cases do not respond to antibiotics.
+Most cases of cough do not respond to antibiotics.